sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 So far, we have considered the dispatch of power from the system perspective, i.e, how would a central planner dispatch the available power plants in the most cost-efficient way.
 This assumes that this central planner has full control of and information on these power plants.
 Modern, liberalized electricity systems do not work in such a centralized manner, but are rather market-based, meaning that a large set of actors (e.g., producers, consumers) are involved.
 These actors act in a selfish manner to maximize their profits or utility.

 To model the behaviour of different actors in the market, we can use a mix of optimisation and game theory.
 Let's begin with one of the classic game theory examples, the Prisoner's Dilemma.
-Assume that two suspected bank robbers, Thelma & Louise, are captured by the police.
+Assume that two suspected bank robbers, Thelma and Louise, are captured by the police.
 They are separated and have the choice of whether or not to confess and implicate the other:

 * if both confess, they both serve 10 years in jail;
 * if one confesses and implicates the other and the other doesn’t, she goes free, the other serves 20 years;